Rudxain/collatz_finder/README.md

 > This repo is in maintenance hiatus/stasis.

 ## Intro
-This allows any human to aid in the search for a counterexample that disproves the Collatz Conjecture.
+This allows any human to aid in the search for a counter-example that disproves the Collatz Conjecture.

 However, currently, this repo is just for learning purposes.